-I finally tried the Myers-Briggs personality test, and it turns out I’m an INTJ female.
-OK – but what does this mean?
+I tried the Myers-Briggs personality test, and it turns out I’m an INTJ female.
+What does this mean and is it accurate?

 In general, I take psychological personality tests with a pinch of salt.
 A lot of them just seem far too vague and susceptible to confirmation bias to say anything of real value.
 Plus, how can even a more extensive test using 50, even 100 questions capture anything as complex as a human being?
 My (uneducated) guess is that it can’t and that you should approach these things with a healthy dollop of scepticism.